thomasbrueggemann/paperless-desktop/README.md

 ### Pre-built executables

 Please keep in mind, that these are pre-releases.
-There is still plenty of work to do.
+There is still some work to do.

 <center>
 	<p>